yamachang/academic-YC/content/authors/admin/_index.md

 - Visitors
 ---

-As the Senior Data Analyst for Dr. Katalin Szanto’s Late Life Suicide program at the UPMC Western Psychiatric Hospital, I manage our longitudinal study’s database, conduct quantitative modeling and analysis for independent and collaborative research projects, and oversee the data team.
-I am interested in applying data-driven approaches to (1) study the mechanisms underlying structural stigma and adverse mental health outcomes; (2) improve upon existing methodologies and assessments to detect quantifiable signals surrounding stigma and suicide risk; (3) better predict the onset of suicidal ideation and prevent the transition to suicidal behaviors; and (4) examine modifiable risk factors to identify scalable intervention targets, with the ultimate goal to reduce health disparities in stigmatized populations, particularly in sexual and gender minorities.
+I am a Senior Research/Data Analyst at the Lab for Scalable Mental Health at the Department of Psychology at Stony Brook University.
+Overall, I am fascinated with everything data related.
+I am interested in applying data-driven approaches to (1) study the mechanisms underlying structural stigma and adverse mental health outcomes; (2) improve upon existing methodologies and assessments to detect quantifiable signals surrounding stigma; and (3) examine modifiable risk factors to develop accessible, scalable intervention targets, with the ultimate goal to reduce health disparities in stigmatized populations, particularly in sexual and gender minorities.

 Pronouns: She/Her/Hers